jodaf/quilvyn-5e-supplements/README.md

 ### Usage

-Once the package plugins are installed as described above, start Quilvyn and choose one or more of the rule sets shown above from the Rules menu in the initial window.
+Once the package plugins are installed as described above, start Quilvyn and check the boxes next to one or more of the rule sets shown above from the rule sets menu in the initial window.